Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Proof of Theorem

-This intermediate range of the power-law exponent $p$ is significantly more delicate because the embedding stated in~\eqref{imb:p:2} no longer holds.
-As a consequence, additional analytical tools are required to handle the nonlinear terms.
+This intermediate range of the power-law exponent $p$ is significantly more delicate in spatial dimensions $d>3$, because the embedding in~\eqref{imb:p:2} fails to hold in this setting.
+In lower dimensions, this embedding is valid, and the associated estimates can be carried out straightforwardly.
+However, for $d>3$, additional analytical tools are required to handle the nonlinear terms.
 In particular, it becomes necessary to perform a refined decomposition of the pressure into multiple components in order to compensate for the loss of compactness and to secure the weak convergence properties essential to the existence argument.
-The next section is devoted to developing the technical aspects of this pressure decomposition, which will play a crucial role in the construction of weak solutions for the case of $p$ satisfying \eqref{case:p:small}.
+The next section is devoted to developing the technical aspects of this pressure decomposition, which will play a crucial role in the construction of weak solutions for the case of $p$ satisfying \eqref{3.7}. }